Extending “Last Call” in California, Who Benefits?

 The senator’s intention was to allow these major cities to decide how late they would allow bars to stay open.
 That means they could determine the last call time themselves or restrict it to certain days of the week or certain areas.
 Big cities would be able to close their bars at three or four am depending on their own preference instead of abiding by the 2am rule which is standard across the state.

-In California currently, all businesses that are licensed to sell liquor are obligated to stop serving and selling alcohol by 2 in the morning.
+Currently, all businesses that are licensed to sell liquor are obligated to stop serving and selling alcohol by 2 in the morning.
 That means bars, nightclubs and restaurants selling liquor usually close around this time.
 The new law would allow city businesses to increase their hours and potential sales but it could also cause issues and dangers associated with alcohol consumption.

 Determining Last Call Hours